nishithagou/ContainerTransferAndBalance/README.md

 2. Open Vs code.
 3. clone our git repo:
 4. cd into repository:
+5. cd into algorithm/backEnd folder
+6. run python3 main.py

+To see Tkinter work (not fully implemented)
-4. Tkinter installation.
+Tkinter installation.
 To compile user interface graphic, we have to install a Tkinter is a standard in VS code.
 To install Tkinter, we need Python pre-installed.

 command: pip install tk
 command for mac: brew install python-tk expected output: Successfully installed tk-0.1.0

-Tkinter:
-Tkinter is a standard library in Python which is used for GUI application.
-Tkinter has various controls which are used to build a GUI-based application.

-3. run main.py file
+1. cd into algorithm/frontEnd folder
+2. run python3 grid_animation.py